 Save time and money

 No installation.
 No upgrades.
 We provide Rackspace Monitoring as a supplement to our Rackspace open cloud services (free with a Managed service level), so there's no maintenance needed either.

 Rackspace Monitoring automatically scales to match the size of your infrastructure.
 Even if you add thousands of Cloud Servers® in minutes, our Rackspace Monitoring service can instantly report on all of them.

 Monitor your websites and applications —whether they're hosted on the Rackspace Cloud, Rackspace dedicated servers, servers in your data centre or even other service providers’.
 Send alerts to your laptop or smartphone, or automatically raise a ticket with Rackspace.
 Stay on top of your entire infrastructure—including websites, ports, protocols, and more.

 Your customers could be anywhere around the world.
 So why not monitor from around the world too.
-Cloud Monitoring can do just that, with multiple monitoring zones for you to choose from.
+Rackspace Monitoring can do just that, with multiple monitoring zones for you to choose from.
 You control when you're alerted - at the first sign of a problem, or only when various locations all agree that a service is down.